Vegan Chocolate Cherry Bomb Cookies

 1 teaspoon baking powder

-Preheat the oven to 325F (163C).
+Preheat your oven to 325F (163C).
 In a medium bowl whisk together the water and the Eggless Binder Powder.

-In a large mixing bowl, mix together the sugar, margarine, brown rice syrup, vanilla extract, salt and almond extract.
+In a large mixing bowl, mix together the sugar, Vegan Butter, brown rice syrup, vanilla extract, salt and almond extract.
 Mix in the Eggless Binder Powder mixture until well incorporated.
 Stir in the Ranier cherries and chocolate chips.

 In another medium mixing bowl whisk together the whole wheat flour, cocoa powder, soy flour and baking powder.